 Emory Environmental Alliance (EEA) is a student led undergraduate environmental organization that works closely with Emory and the Office of Sustainability Initiatives to affect institutional change.
 Club members initiate projects, organize events and legislative education days, educate fellow students, and attend student conferences all over the country.
 Projects aim to encompass both social and environmental issues.
 For more information, email 2012-2013 EEA Executive Board Members Anna Perlmutter or Shira Weintraub.

 Slow Food Emory

 Slow Food Emory is part of an international movement to promote good, clean, and fair food.
 These three simple words represent multiple dimensions of food, including sustainable agriculture, preserving biodiversity, producing food without the use of harmful chemicals, ensuring a fair wage for producers and laborers, and allowing equal access to this food that we cherish.
 Slow Food Emory works to promote these values on campus through eating and cooking together, discussing food access and production issues, educating peers to think critically about their food and its origins, and other activities that reconnect us with the pleasure of eating and the unquantifiable value of food.
-For more information, contact 2013-2014 Slow Food Presidents Rachael Cogbill or Jana Ludwig.
+For more information, contact 2013-2014 Slow Food Presidents Rachael Cogbill or Cameron Wheeler.

 Rollins Environmental Health Action Committee (REHAC)